 Le Petite France is the historic quarter of Strasbourg and a UNESCO World Heritage Site.
 The area is also known as Quartier des Tanneurs in French and Gerberviertel in German.
 This area was home to tanners, millers, and fishermen in the Middle Ages.
 It’s a remarkably well-preserved area with a large number of half-timbered buildings.

 The oldest house in town is the Tanners house, dating back to 1572, although there are several houses in Petite France that were built in the 16th century as well as in the 17th century.
 This area is also famous for its beautiful canals and it’s lovely to go for a stroll along the water and just admire the beautiful architecture and quaint atmosphere.

 La Petite France is centrally located in Strasbourg and can be reached in 15-20 minutes on foot from the central station.
 There are also buses and taxis available.
 Petite France was designated a World Heritage Status by UNESCO in 1988, and it’s a great symbol of Franco-German culture.

 By Annabel from Smudged Postcard

 The citadel of Bonifacio is located on the south coast of Corsica.
-This 9th century fortress town sits precipitously above its modern namesake – the town below features a harbour full of luxury yachts and trendy bars which seem very much at odds with the medieval citadel above.
+This 9th-century fortress town sits precipitously above its modern namesake – the town below features a harbor full of luxury yachts and trendy bars which seem very much at odds with the medieval citadel above.
 The limestone cliffs have been eroded by the sea so that the old town appears to overhang them.

 Bonifacio has been fought over many times.
 It has its roots in pre-history, and there is evidence of a Roman settlement on the site.
 However, its most significant history began in the 9th century when Boniface II of Tuscany built a fortress there to protect the Tuscan mainland.

 Bonifacio is best reached by car – there is plenty of parking in the new part of the town.
 The nearest airport is Figari and there are daily ferries operating from Sardinia.